-Good districting seeks to establish "fair and effective representation for all citizens"55.
-This idealized goal is constrained by the general tendency of single-member districts to achieve disproportionate outcomes rather than proportional representation; in other words, assignment of seats to a party in approximate proportion to its level of popular support.
-Actual proportional representation is achieved only in systems where it is enforced specifically and directly.
-For example, in Israel, members of the national legislative body, the Knesset, are assigned so that the
+Good districting seeks to establish "fair and effective representation for all citizens".
+This idealized goal is constrained by the general tendency of single-member districts to achieve disproportionate outcomes rather than proportional representationL in other words, assignment of seats to a party in approximate proportion to its level of popular support.
+Proportional representation is achieved in systems where it is enforced directly.
+For example, in Israel, members of the national legislative body, the Knesset, are assigned so that the number of a party's seats is proportional to the fraction of its popular vote.
+Such a system embodies a direct form of the "one man, one vote" principle: each citizen's party preference is reflected proportionally at the national level.